 - All kitchens in both private and public sectors

 How much is a CP42 commercial catering kitchen gas safety certificate?
-CP42 catering gas safety certificates cost between £200-300 depending on the size of the kitchen and how much gas equipment is installed.
+CP42 catering gas safety certificates cost between £200-300 depending on the kitchen’s size and how much gas equipment is installed.
 The cost will increase for larger kitchens with multiple extraction canopies.

 There are other commercial gas safety certificates to consider as well.
 In certain circumstances, you may need a Gas Testing and Purging inspection (CP16), or to obtain a Gas Installation Safety Report (CP17), or Gas Commissioning/Servicing Record (CP15).

-It’s important for commercial catering gas equipment and appliances to be installed and maintained correctly.
+Commercial catering gs equipment and appliances need to be installed and maintained correctly.
 This ensures equipment maintains optimum performance in a safe working environment.
-Should you notice any issues, such as a gas smell or drop in performance of any equipment, contact an engineer immediately.
+Should you notice any issues, such as a gas smell or drop in any equipment’s performance, contact an engineer immediately.

 MHL are experts in the installation and safety certification of gas catering equipment in commercial catering kitchens.
 We also provide gas safety certification to mobile catering trailers and outdoor events.